Incredible Games

 Synopsis

-The Fort Boyard / The Crystal Maze format has a lot to answer for, basically because everyone and his wife tried creating a similar format.
+The Crystal Maze format has a lot to answer for, basically because everyone and his wife tried creating a similar format.
 Luckily, this kids version had enough imagination of its own to make it worth watching in its own right.

 In between the games the players and Lift would chat about all sorts of things, but the Lift would inevitably know, or 'sense' background information on the various contestants.

 But what of the games?
 What indeed.
 There was a nice variety of them, if not really enough but what was there looked like it had some thought put into it so as to be fun to watch and do.
-Ones that stick out include:

-Laundry Baskets.
-The player or players who lost would each be locked in one compartment in the Basement of the Tower.
+The Basement - The player or players who lost would each be locked in one compartment in the Basement of the Tower.
 Sadly, there were quite a few compartments.
 They were penalised levels for having to do this but they'd lose even more levels if they took too long trying to find and release the players from the Baskets.

-Plumbing.
-The other water-based game was set in a flooded room, which was up to knee-height in depth.
+Plumbing - The other water-based game was set in a flooded room, which was up to knee-height in depth.
 The object of the game was simple: to prevent any further flooding from these bendy pipes.
 Now, onto the pipes: there were possibly about three of these pumping water into the chamber as the team entered the room.
 The team were to connect and screw up the in-pipes to matching out-pipes, with no obvious clues as to which fitted which, so guesswork and luck came into play.
 Not all teams were successful in this game, and one wonders how the floors of that particular level of the Tower managed to avoid collapse with water being left to surge in!!

 A fun kids show that didn't last quite as long as we would have liked it to.